prabhatkumarsagar/OK-Computer/lib/Operations Outline.md

         "Hey tell me the time?"
         OR "What's the time?"
-        OR "Python what's the time?"
+        OR "what's the time right now?"
-        OR "PDA what's the time?"
+        OR "what's the current time?"
         OR "Tell me the current time!"
         (OR LITERALLY ANYTHING ELSE BUT JUST MAKE SURE "TIME" IS A PART OF THE QUERY)

         "Hey tell me the date?"
         OR "What's today's date?"
-        OR "Python what's the date?"
+        OR "what's the date?"
-        OR "PDA what day is it?"
+        OR "what day is it?"
         OR "Tell me what month it is!"
         (OR LITERALLY ANYTHING ELSE BUT JUST MAKE SURE "DATE"/"DAY"/"MONTH"/"YEAR" IS A PART OF THE QUERY)
     <br>